-Another study found that, in Q4 of 2020, professional services, health care, consumer services and public sector industries were the most commonly targeted by ransomware.
+Another study found that, in by the end of 2021, the education & research, government & military, communication, MSP and healthcare industries were the most commonly targeted by ransomware.

-The average payout of ransomware attacks in particular rose by 21% between Q2 and Q3 2020, almost tripling since the year before.
-In addition to the financial cost of a ransomware attack comes the (increasingly common) consequence of data loss: 70% of ransomware attacks in Q4 2020 involved a threat to exfiltrate data.
+In addition to the financial cost of a ransomware attack comes the (increasingly common) consequence of data loss: over 80% of ransomware attacks in Q3 2021 involved a threat to exfiltrate data.
 When data is at the heart of every organizations, it’s no wonder that—despite warnings against it from law enforcement agencies—an increasing number of organizations are choosing to pay the ransom.
 In Q3, 47.8% of companies chose to pay; this decreased to 59.6% in Q4.